Path-Check/gaen-mobile/config/README.md

 - `verificationCodeHowDoIGet`: The app will display this copy in the second section of the verification code info screen.
 It should contain information about how the user can get a verification code.
 The app provides a default value.
+- `callbackFormInstruction`: This is the copy that is shown at the top of the callback form

 #### App Transition Copy (Optional)